markjfine/nrsc5-dui/README.md

 You may first change some optional parameters of how nrsc5 works from the Settings tab in nrsc5-dui:
 Set the gain to Auto, or optionally enter an RF gain in dB that has known to work well for some stations.
 Enter a PPM correction value if your RTL-SDR dongle has an offset.
+Enter the IP address that rtl_tcp is listening to and check the Enabled box if you are using a remote RTL-SDR.
 Enter the number of the desired device if you have more than one RTL-SDR dongle.
 Check `Log to file` to enable writing debug information from nrsc5 to nrsc5.log.
 Check `DL Album Art` to enable automated downloading of album art from Discogs.